radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 --

-* No Training or books
+* No training or books

 ---